Checking the Health of Your Hardware

 How to check the health of your RAM (memory)

 2. Do you have a modern system with a motherboard that's running on UEFI in full UEFI mode (i.e. not on old-fashioned BIOS)?
-Then you still can have a memory test (RAM test) option in the Grub bootloader menu.
+Then you also can have a memory test (RAM test) option in the Grub bootloader menu.
 Which is useful when you've added new RAM strips or when you suspect that part of your RAM is defective.
+Proceed like this:

 a.
 Launch a terminal window.